Neck Pain

 Condition:

-These headaches are often caused by tension in the neck and shoulder muscles, leading to pain that radiates from the neck to the head.
+Tension headaches are often associated with muscle tension in the neck and shoulder region.
+Symptoms may include discomfort that starts in the neck and is felt in the head.

 Massage Therapy Techniques: